British colonisation of South Australia: Background

-The French Nicolas Baudin and the British Matthew Flinders had both done exploratory voyages around the central southern coastline, an area previously ignored by Captain Cook and others.
-The two explorers met at what is now Encounter Bay in South Australia on 8 April 1802, and each gave names to various places around Kangaroo Island and the two gulfs (Gulf St Vincent and Spencer Gulf).
-The British Government, not wanting to be pre-empted by the French, sent out new expeditions to Port Phillip and northern Tasmania, and set up the first free settlement, the Swan River Colony, in 1829.
+The French Nicolas Baudin and the British Matthew Flinders had both made exploratory voyages along the central southern coastline.
+On 8 April 1802, the vessels of the two explorers met off South Australia, at what is now called Encounter Bay.
+They each gave names to various places around Kangaroo Island and the two gulfs: Gulf St Vincent and Spencer Gulf.
+The British Government, not wanting to be pre-empted by the French, sent out expeditions to Port Phillip and northern Tasmania, and set up the first free settlement, the Swan River Colony, in 1829.

-Historian Geoffrey Dutton suggests three clear phases in the foundation of the colony: first, the practical men, with their discoveries; second, the theorists, in particular Wakefield and Gouger (who had not seen Australia); and lastly the settlers, who had to marry fact with ideals.
+Historian Geoffrey Dutton suggests three clear phases in the foundation of the colony: first, the practical men, with their discoveries, second, the theorists, in particular Wakefield and Gouger, who had not seen Australia, and, lastly, the settlers, who had to marry fact with ideals.

+Previous European settlement

+Prior to the establishment of a formal British colony, Kangaroo Island was inhabited by sealers more or less continuously from 1803, when American sealing captain Isaac Pendleton established an outpost at what was named American River.
+The island soon became a target for sealers based in the British colonies of New South Wales and Van Diemen's Land.

+In 1826, The Australian estimated that Kangaroo Island had a population of around 200 people, who in addition to sealing also traded in salt and wallaby and kangaroo skins.
+However, following the decline of the sealing industry, the island's population had dwindled significantly by 1836.
+Several farms were established at Three Well Rivers, with poultry and pigs being reared and barley, wheat and vegetables under cultivation.
+Many residents lived with Aboriginal women – either from mainland South Australia or Aboriginal Tasmanians from the sealing colonies on Bass Strait – who were often violently abducted from their homelands and made to work as slaves.